EhsanSiavashi/Conditional-Influence-Model/README.md

 ## Ehsan Siavashi

-This is the first draft of the paper.
+* This is the first draft of the paper.
-This draft will be updated soon!
+* This draft will be updated soon!
+* Stars.

 We are going to develope an application using shiny in R for modeling interactive influence of a network where the state probabilities are modeled with a Markov Chain model.